jradxl/tklbam/README.md

    so their command fails.
    This repository includes a modified verion of their install script renamed "ez-apt-install-ubuntu.sh", which fixes this problem by hard-coding in a reference to "stretch" by subsituting "jessie".
 It also contains some comments as I work out what this script does!
+My version of the script starts with a delete of the repository .list file in /etc/apt/sources.d/ which allows it to be re-run with changed values.

 -- To Use: